A risk factor is something that increases your likelihood of getting a disease or condition.

 Smoking is a major contributing factor to cardiovascular disorders that can lead to a heart attack.
 Smoking irritates and narrows blood vessels, contributes to the build up of arterial plaque, and raises heart rate and blood pressure.
 As a result, cigarette smokers are twice as likely as nonsmokers to have a heart attack, and are more likely to die from a heart attack than nonsmokers.
 People who continue to smoke in the presence of established cardiovascular disease are at increased risk for repeated heart attacks and sudden cardiac arrest.

 Nonsmokers who are exposed to smoking are at risk as well.
 Each year in the United States, over 35,000 deaths from cardiovascular disease are caused by passive smoking.

 Physical inactivity doubles your risk for a heart attack or stroke.
 People who are usually inactive and then suddenly increase their physical activity are also at risk for having a heart attack.
 Talk to your doctor before you start any exercise program and gradually increase your intensity.

 Regular moderate to intense exercise improves heart function and promotes healthy arteries.
-It also helps reduce the chance of other heart attack risk factors such as hypertension, high cholesterol, and diabetes.
+It also helps reduce the chance of other heart attack risk factors such as high blood pressure, high cholesterol, and diabetes.

 There is some evidence supporting that moderate drinking lowers your risk of cardiovascular disease.
-Moderate means an average of 1 drink per day for women or 2 drinks per day for men.
+Moderate means a maximum of 1 drink per day for women or 2 drinks per day for men.